 1. Colombo – Day 1.
 Full or half day.

-Being a city there is nothing much as attractions for a nature lover but as a solo traveller taking public transport mostly, this is the place you better stay your first night.
-And also if you like beautiful landscapes then Beira Lake, Gangaramaya temple, and the Galle Face Green will definitely worth visiting.
+There is nothing much as attractions per se but as a solo traveller taking public transport mostly, this is the place you better stay your first night.
 Before coming to Colombo you must read my post on common scams in Sri Lanka to save some money.
 There are many cheap tourist guest houses and hostels which are comfortable enough for a good night’s sleep and rest.
 Some of them offer you a good breakfast too so that you can go back to sleep for a few hours more.
 I will recommend some good hostels for value if you ask me personally through messaging although I don’t advertise them here.

 2. Hikkaduwa – Day 2